ZzeZzofas/FC-ABSS/journal.md

 Today I designed the **heating loop control**.
 I simulated how the heater would behave with relay activation every few minutes, instead of just being on/off constantly.
 The point was to balance energy consumption with stability.

 I logged the power draw per cycle and calculated daily energy consumption.
-To make it practical, I even imagined if someone ran this in a small aquaponics setup at home — would the electricity bill be acceptable?
+To make it practical, I even imagined if someone ran this in a small aquaponics setup at home, would the electricity bill be acceptable?
 The numbers seemed fine: about the same as leaving a computer on all day.

 Somewhere in between, I realized I had the same playlist looping for hours.
 I didn’t even notice until I looked up.
-Guess that means I was really in flow.
+Guess that means I was really in flow(hehe).

 ---